rfo909/CFT/doc/Reference.md

 @
 ```

-Shortcuts are defined in the CFT.props file.
+Shortcuts are defined in the CFT.props file, while colon commands are implemented in Java.